Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% endtab %}

 {% tab title="iOS — Swift" %}

-Add the library to your project via your Podfile by adding the `AEPMobileServices`pod.
+You can add the library to your project through your `Podfile` by adding the `AEPMobileServices`pod.

 #### Swift